keboola/developers-docs/integrate/index.md

 {% endcomment %}

-Configuration can be defined with a JSON schema, that is stored within the Component detail.
+A configuration can be defined with a JSON schema stored within the Component detail.
 Docker Extensions without their own schemas can use a generic [Docker Extension schema](/overview/docker-bundle/#configuration).

 ## Specific Components